|

 and www.benedelman.org are two good web sites for more info about fighting spyware

-- What about heavily-advertised web sites like www.MyCleanPC.com,
+- What about heavily-advertised web sites like www.MyCleanPC.com and

-www.DoubleMySpeed.com, etc., which promise to clean and disinfect and tune up your computer
+www.DoubleMySpeed.com, which promise to clean and disinfect and tune up your computer

-for a modest fee and a few clicks?
+for $90 and a few clicks?
 I don't recommend them.
-They might not be complete
+They're actually the same

-- Warning: Don't get tricked into installing one of these fake anti-spyware products!
+- Warning: Don't get tricked into installing one of these many fake anti-spyware products!

 |